Peerumade Assembly constituency

 Peerumade State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Vazhoor Soman of CPI.
+As of the 2026 Assembly elections, the current MLA is Cyriac Thomas of INC.

 Local self-governed segments

 Peerumade Assembly constituency is composed of the following local self-governed segments: